 Proposals must also identify the additional served addresses expected to be passed to reach the Targeted addresses.
 Addresses must be considered "passed" if they are within 250 feet of the proposed project route and the facilities along the route will be capable of providing last-mile services to those addresses.
 Applicants may include addresses set back further than 250 feet from the proposed project route.
-Applicants are strongly encouraged to include all Targeted address as passed by the proposed project route, including those locations set back more than 250 feet from the "end of the line" and may be considered non-Preferred.
+Applicants are strongly encouraged to include all Targeted address as passed by the proposed project route, including those locations set back more than 250 feet from the proposed route.
+Projects that do not do so may be considered not to have gone to the "end of the line" and may be considered non-Preferred.